 • inability to relax in free time;

-• insomnia, sexual dysfunctions;
+• insomnia, sexual disorders;

-• increased pressure, tachycardia, headaches;
+• increased blood pressure, tachycardia, headaches;

 • addiction to nicotine, caffeine, alcohol.

-6. Disappointment and negative attitudes;
+6. Disappointment and negative life attitude;

-Nikki fidgets in her chair, trying to solve an arithmetic problem.
-His eyes wander around the classroom, and his foot is tapping out the rhythm of a song he once heard on the radio.
-Finally, he breaks down and begins to beat this rhythm with a pencil on the table.
-Then the object of his "musical exercises" becomes the head in front of the sitting boy: Nikki tries to repeat the obsessive rhythm on it.
+Nikki fidgets in her chair, trying to solve a math problem.
+His eyes wander around the classroom and his foot taps the rhythm of a song he once heard on the radio.
+Finally he can’t stand it anymore and starts tapping out this rhythm on the table with a pencil.
+Then the head of the boy sitting in front becomes the object of his “musical exercises”: Nikki tries to repeat the obsessive rhythm on it.
 Another moment - and both fall to the floor in a fierce fight.

 What is excessive physical activity?